remony4/remony_website/posts/01_post_AirR_LJ.md

 ---
-title: Artist in Residence at Ljudmila Lab/Project Atol
+title: Artist in Eleventy at Ljudmila Lab/Project Atol
 description: This is a post on My Blog about agile frameworks.
 date: 2021-02-01
 tags: art, research